anaer/vscode-versionlens/README.md

 ## Will this extension install packages?

-You can define a task that will run when you save a package document that has dependency changes.
+You can define a task that will run when you save a package document. (runs only when there are dependency changes)

 The install task needs to be defined in your tasks.json.

-You then set the `{provider}.onSaveChanges` setting to the your install task "label".
+You then set the `{provider}.onSaveChanges` setting to the your install task label.

 **Example**